-E. Cephalometric radiograph:
+E. Cephalometric radiograph :

 The class II malocclusion was corrected by a combination of skeletal and dentoalveolar changes.
-The prognathism of the maxilla was reduced and the prognathism of the mandible was increased by 1° , reducing the sagittal jaw relationship by 2° .
+The prognathism of the maxilla was reduced and the prognathism of the mandible was increased by 1°, reducing the sagittal jaw relationship by 2°.
 The maxillary inclination increased slightly more than the mandibular inclination, leading to a small decrease in the vertical jaw relationship.
 The upper incisors were slightly retroinclined and the lower incisors were proclined .
-The mandibular incisors moved forward to a normal position in the face .
+The mandibular inclination in the face .
 The overjet and overbite were normalized.
 The interincisal angle was according to the treatment plan reduced.

-F. Growth / treatment analysis:
+F. Growth / treatment analysis :

-General facial changes:
+General facial changes :